 A common area of interest for our clients is their employees’ wellbeing at work, as the benefits they reap from a happy workforce are endless.
-This candidate-short market means that employers will benefit greatly from focusing on the mental and physical health of their staff – with employee retention being just one of the many advantages.
-We’ve put together a list of both physical and mental initiatives that can help your employees with their wellbeing at work.
+The pandemic has forced employers to focus on the mental and physical health of their staff – with employee retention being just one of the many advantages.
+When 80% of staff feel that work negatively impacts their lives, it’s never been more important to introduce initiatives that will help your employees with their wellbeing at work.

 Meditation or yoga break

 If your employees work in a stressful or high-pressure role, why not organise a meditation or yoga session during the day?
+Many organisations are now using mindfulness meditation to empower a happier and healthier workforce and are experiencing benefits such as better teamwork, improved leadership skills, and higher levels of employee engagement.
 You can bring in an external teacher to lead a 40-minute class at lunchtime, or encourage your employees to take a 15-minute break for an individual session through a free meditation app.